apache/spark/docs/ml-features.md

 it is advisable to use a power of two as the feature dimension, otherwise the features will not be mapped evenly to the columns.
 The default feature dimension is `$2^{18} = 262,144$`.
 An optional binary toggle parameter controls term frequency counts.
 When set to true all nonzero frequency counts are set to 1.
-This is especially useful for discrete probabilistic models that model binary counts rather than integer counts.
+This is especially useful for discrete probabilistic models that model binary, rather than integer, counts.

 `CountVectorizer` converts text documents to vectors of term counts.
 Refer to [CountVectorizer ](ml-features.html#countvectorizer) for more details.